sheenamnarula/sheenamnarula.github.io/content/post/express-docker-aws-1.md

 First of all, make a project in node-express-mongo and dockerise it.
 Here I am giving a github link of a basic node-express app made along with graphql as this has become my favourite language because of its advantage of providing independence to front-end developers.

-#github link for dockerised app :
+#### Github link for dockerised app : https://github.com/sheenamnarula/node-graphql-docker-aws

 # Docker File